 Sue lives in Limekilns in Fife.
 She cares deeply about issues of justice and has worked as a volunteer in the Fair Trade movement for thirty years.
 She was secretary of her community council for over 30 years and is a stalwart of her local community.
 She was involved in a public inquiry into the proposed development of a container terminal at Rosyth.

 Ben studied planning and environmental law and is a trainee solicitor working on housing and homelessness law.
 He is a Member of the Law Society Scotland’s Access to Justice Committee, a Member of Scottish Environment LINK’s legal strategy subgroup and a volunteer editor for the UK Environmental Law Association.
 He is a keen runner, cyclist and environmental activist.

 Kelly has extensive experience in designing and facilitating processes for people to have a say in the decisions that affect their lives.
-Kelly is Director of Democratic Society in Scotland and a member of Scotland’s open government civil society steering committee.
+Kelly is Deliberative Democracy Lead at FutureGov and was previously Director of Democratic Society in Scotland.
 Kelly lives in Edinburgh and brings a background in education, social justice and community action.

 Sam Buckley provides advice and support on our digital media strategies.
 He works in finance and specialises in digital services.
 He is currently studying an MSc Strategic Comms & PR at Queen Margaret’s University.
 During the Covid 19 Pandemic he is managing communications for the Edinburgh wide community resilience group and helping co-ordinate their 2000+ volunteers in supporting local charities.

 Anne lives in the village of Greengairs, North Lanarkshire.
 She is an active member of her local community council and had the great privilege of being awarded an MBE for services to Environmental Justice and her local community in 2004.
 For the past 14 years, she has been committed to the principle that there should be equality for the public voice in the development of their neighbourhood.